 What happens if Nikki Haley drops out of the presidential race?

-Former US ambassador vows to fight on but Donald Trump appears to have nomination sewn up
+Former US ambassador has vowed to fight on but Donald Trump appears to have nomination sewn up

 Nikki Haley, the former South Carolina governor and US ambassador to the United Nations, has been the last remaining challenger to Donald Trump for the Republican Party’s presidential nomination since Ron DeSantis dropped out of the race on Sunday 21 January, just before the New Hampshire primary.